yc004/Pothole_CBAM_YOLO/docs/en/integrations/roboflow.md

 # Define your workspace and project details
-WORKSPACE_ID = "your-workspace-id"  # Replace with your actual Workspace ID PROJECT_ID = "your-project-id"  # Replace with your actual Project ID VERSION = 1  # Replace with your desired dataset version number MODEL_PATH = "path/to/your/runs/detect/train/"  # Replace with the path to your YOLO11 training results directory
+WORKSPACE_ID = "your-workspace-id"  # Replace with your actual Workspace ID PROJECT_ID = "your-project-id"  # Replace with your actual Project ID VERSION = 1  # Replace with your desired datasets version number MODEL_PATH = "path/to/your/runs/detect/train/"  # Replace with the path to your YOLO11 training results directory

 # Get project and version